Train TELLi dans la campagne

 DRAISY

-The DRAISY light train will seat 30 passengers and will run on dedicated tracks or on tracks used for freight transport.
-Thanks to its innovations in terms of rolling stock, infrastructure, operations and regulations, it will reduce overall costs, in order to increase the number of trains running and to revitalise the lines it will serve.
+The DRAISY light train will seat 30 passengers and run on dedicated tracks or on tracks used for freight transport.
+Thanks to its innovations in terms of rolling stock, infrastructure, operations and regulations, it will reduce overall costs, increase the number of trains running and revitalize the lines it serves.

 Innovative design